With an EHC plan

 For a child with ongoing behavioural difficulties, you will be able to discuss at the Annual Review how things are going for your child, request changes to the EHC plan about the support in place, and can request with the local authority where you believe further assessment or advice is needed.

 You do not have to wait until the Annual Review if you are concerned about provision or the progress being made.
 You can contact the local authority to ask that they bring the Annual Review forward and include your reasons for the request.
+Where the needs of your child have changed significantly you could consider requesting re-assessment (see chapter 9.187 to 9.192 of the SEND Code of Practice 2015)

 The SEND Code of Practice says: